grauds/clematis.doc/docs/clematis-explained/testing/testing.md

 # Frontend Testing

-Having done [Cucumber](https://cucumber.io/docs) stages, it is now possible to start writing tests and create high level components of the solution.
+After having done [Cucumber](https://cucumber.io/docs) stages, chosen a module bundler for the project, agreed on code standards, it is possible to start writing tests and create high level components of the solution.